home-assistant/home-assistant.io/source/_components/gpslogger.markdown

   Performance
 </p>

-A request can be forced from the app to test if everything is working fine/
+A request can be forced from the app to test if everything is working fine.